rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 3: Identifying Other Users on Bryce’s Workstation**
-To determine if other users had access to the workstation, we identified all account names associated with Bryce's device during the past 7 days.
+To determine if other users had access to the workstation, I identified all account names associated with Bryce's device during the past 7 days.
 This would help us understand if there were any potential lapses in security or if someone else might have accessed the sensitive data.

 ```kql
 DeviceLogonEvents